-- [HAR] HARASSMENT: Any threatening, insulting or dehumanizing gesture, use of data or computer software, or written, verbal, or physical conduct that places a student or school employee in reasonable fear of harm to his or her person or damage to his or her property; has the effect of substantially interfering with a student's educational performance, opportunities, or benefits, or has the effect of substantially disrupting the orderly operation of a school, including any course of conduct directed at a specific person that causes substantial emotional distress in such a person and serves no legitimate purpose. - 1.-First Offense: three (3) to five (5) days of OSS and attend the District Bullying/Harassment Prevention Program.
+- [GI] ◆GROSS INSUBORDINATION: Repeated refusal to respond to or carry out reasonable and/or lawful directions of authorized school personnel.
+Student with multiple [GI] infractions can be recommended for expulsion with documentation of interventions for individual.
+Mental Health Resource List - [HAR\] ♦HARASSMENT: Any threatening, insulting or dehumanizing gesture, use of data or computer software, or written, verbal, or physical conduct that places a student or school employee in reasonable fear of harm to his or her person or damage to his or her property; has the effect of substantially interfering with a student's educational performance, opportunities, or benefits, or has the effect of substantially disrupting the orderly operation of a school, including any course of conduct directed at a specific person that causes substantial emotional distress in such a person and serves no legitimate purpose. - First Offense: three (3) to five (5) days of OSS and attend the District Bullying/Harassment Prevention Program.
 Additional days may be assigned at the discretion of the administrator, not to exceed ten (10) days.
-For elementary, one (1) to three (3) days of OSS and referral to Certified School Counselor for an individual Bullying/Harassment Program. - 2.1.
 Second Offense: Ten (10) days of OSS and an investigation should be initiated.
 May result in recommendation for expulsion.
 Note: Failure to attend District Bullying/Harassment Prevention Program may result in additional consequences or days of suspension.